 In what ways can you directly help your attorney fulfill their duties to you?

 We have already discussed several ways that your attorney owes you a certain degree of skilled representation.
 However, if you read closely, you will see that you also can help your attorney provide you with that level of care.
 The relationship that you share with your attorney is significant.
 Since you know the facts and circumstances of your case better than anyone else, you should help your attorney as much as possible by ensuring he has all the information and assistance possible to help your case succeed.
 Helping your lawyer includes:

 Communication.
-I could really end today's blog post with this helpful hint, and you would be in good shape.
-If you are moving, getting a new phone number, or will be unavailable to talk for an extended period of time, you need to let your attorney know.
+I could end today's blog post with this helpful hint, and you would be in good shape.
+If you are moving, getting a new phone number, or will be unavailable to talk for an extended period, you need to let your attorney know.
 There is nothing more frustrating than trying for days to reach a client to find out that the client got a new phone number but just forgot to tell you about it.
 The more time that your attorney spends trying to contact you, is less time he or she can devote to your case.
-It is also time that you will be billed for.
+It is also time that you will be billed.

 Plan a few steps in your case before meeting with your lawyer.
 When you have a meeting set up in a couple of days with your lawyer, you should not spend a few minutes on the drive to their office, planning what you want to discuss.
 Rather, you should have some talking points ready to go.
 Ask questions about what your attorney thinks you should be focusing on and have him or her clarify those goals.

 Finally, you should keep track of any classes you have taken or completed.
 Giving your attorney any documents that certify your completion of a class is a good idea, keeping a copy for yourself.
 The reality is that your attorney has more than just one case to keep track of, but you have only yours.
 Help your attorney by keeping yourself organized so that when it is time to provide him or her with documents or information, you can readily assist them.